schlossman/PBPK_Model_Template_Mod/README.md

 -------------------------
 Inputs

 Directory containing input data files for each chemical.
 To run the current model template there must be two input spreadsheets: one for parameters in the model, and one for parameters related to the exposure scenario.
 The "BLANK_..." spreadsheets show the current format for the input spreadsheets.
-Previously implemented chemical models may need to have their input spreadsheets modified in order to be compatible with the current version of the template.
+While all of the model spreadsheets in the current package have been tested, previously implemented chemical models may need to have their input spreadsheets modified to be compatible with this version of the PBPK Model Template.